I3lackRose/xnbcli/packed/PACKED.md

 # Packed files

-- Place `.xnb` files you want to unpack in this folder.
+- Place `Alex.xnb` files you want to unpack in this folder.

 or